-Credit institutions and investment firms have to calculate their regulatory capital as provided for under the Capital Requirements Regulation (CRR).
+Credit institutions and investment firms have to calculate their regulatory capital as provided for under the CRR.

-The regulatory capital risk weight of a securitisation position will depend, in particular, on the question of whether a securitisation position results from a traditional securitisation or meets the requirements of a simple, transparent and standardised securitisation (an STS securitisation) as defined by the SR.
+The regulatory capital risk weight of a securitisation position will depend, in particular, on the question of whether a securitisation position results from a traditional securitisation or meets the requirements of an STS securitisation as defined by the SR.